zicht/z/res/doc/FAQ.md

 The idea is that all you need is a tool to orchestrate these shell commands and help you in structuring your dependencies.
 In that respect, it is closest to `make` than any other tool.
 The main difference with make is that make targets building one set of files from another, while Z targets the execution of tasks.
+I have, however, on a number of occasions used make together with Z.

 # Why is it called Z? #
 We use Z for build, release and integration management at the company where it was originally developed: